Psalms For Life

 8 You set our sins out before you

-our secret sins in the glare of your gaze.
+our secret sins in the full light of your gaze.

 9 Thus, our days slip away under your wrath